-205 clusters) with just followup surveys.
-Both baseline and endline surveys were administered to potential borrowers-women 18 or older, who answered yes to any of three questions: (1) Do you have an economic activity or a business?
-This can be, for example, the sale of a product like cosmetics, clothes, or food, either through a catalogue, from a physical location or from your home, or any activity for which you receive some kind of income; (2) If you had money to start an economic activity or a business, would you do so in the next year?; (3) If an institution were to offer you credit, would you consider taking it?
+Our analysis uses a randomized cluster encouragement design, with randomization at the neighborhood- (urban areas) or municipality- (rural areas) level, and two sample frames.
+One sample frame, containing 33 clusters in the outlying areas of Nogales, has baseline and follow-up surveys.
+The second sample frame contains the remaining 205 clusters and has just follow-up surveys.
+Both baseline and endline surveys were administered to potential borrowers-women 18 or older, who answered yes to any of three questions: (1) "Do you have an economic activity or a business?
+This can be, for example, the sale of a product like cosmetics, clothes, or food, either through a catalogue, from a physical location or from your home, or any activity for which you receive some kind of income"; (2) "If you had money to start an economic activity or a business, would you do so in the next year?"; (3) "If an institution were to offer you credit, would you consider taking it?"

 The endline survey was administered approximately 2-3 years after Compartamos' entry, to 16,560 respondents.
-This constitutes our "Full Sample Frame."
-The baseline survey was administered approximately 2 months before Compartamos' entry, to 1,823 respondents.
-Combining the baseline and endline produces the "Panel Sample Frame."
+This constitutes our "Full Endline Sample".
+The baseline survey was administered to 2,912 respondents in an area in which Compartamos had not yet expanded about one year following its initial expansion activities.
+Combining the baseline and endline produces the "Panel Sample" of 1,823 respondents.
 Figure 1 depicts the timeline of surveying and treatment.